Bobisback/zzBobisback_Patches/Readme.md

 * Added script for zipping up everything needed for a crash report.
 Just change the paths for the root ksp directory and run when you get a crash.
 This is mostly to make talking to AI's easier.
 * Added script that will zip up the current MM cache.
 This is mostly to make talking to AI's easier.
 * Added script that will zip up the current MM cache, ksp.log, and MM log.
 This is mostly to make talking to AI's easier.
+* Added an MM patch that moves all contracts that need people to techs that allow crew.